 Ionada offers solutions to maximize performance while meeting EPA Tier 4 and IMO III emission regulations.
 Ionada’s SCR technology can improve on engine packages, while allowing systems to remain compact and easy to service, helping improve overall fuel economy.

 Ionada’s membrane technology is the ideal technology for carbon capture for marine and power generation.
-Ionada’s membrane CO2 scrubber can remove up to 99% of the carbon dioxides flue gas.
-Our CO2 scrubber is the most sustainable and environmental solution for carbon reduction.
+Ionada’s membrane CO2 contactors can remove up to 99% of the carbon dioxides flue gas.
+Our CO2 decarbonization system is the most sustainable and environmental solution for carbon reduction.

-Ionada’s Membrane Scrubber combines proven chemical absorption processes with porous ceramic tube membranes to remove carbon dioxide from flue gas without creating a throwaway sludge product.
+Ionada’s Membrane Decarbonization system combines proven chemical absorption processes with porous ceramic tube membranes to remove carbon dioxide from flue gas without creating a throwaway sludge product.

 Carbon dioxide is separated from exhaust gas and captured by an absorbent solution passing through hollow ceramic membranes made of alumina.